-- 1. Introduce the lesson by engaging the students in a discussion of Activity 5 in the Student's Book pages 166. - 2.
-Guide them into differentiating between fine and applied arts using examples they are familiar with. - 3.
-Arrange the students in groups taking into consideration all aspects of inclusivity and ask them to choose a group secretary. - 4.
-Ask them to discuss Exercise 2 on page 167 of the Students Book. - 5.
+- 1. Introduce the lesson by engaging the students in a discussion of Activity 5. - 2.
+Guide them into differentiating between fine and applied arts using examples they are familiar with. - Arrange the students in groups taking into consideration all aspects of inclusivity and ask them to choose a group secretary. - 4.
+Ask them to discuss Exercise 2. - 5.
 Have representatives of each group use one diagram to explain at least one difference. - 6.
 Make corrections where necessary, while adding to the points where you feel they have not been exhausted.

-• Cooperation and interpersonal skills: Working together in groups leads to respect for others. • Communication skills: This is achieved through class presentations.
+- Cooperation and interpersonal skills: Working together in groups leads to respect for others. - Communication skills: This is achieved through class presentations.